HMCL-UNIST/FVO-CBF/README.md

 jupyter notebook summarize.ipynb
 ```

 The initial conditions used in the paper are already committed under `initial_conditions/`.
-Run `build_inital_condition.ipynb` only to generate a fresh random set — no seed is fixed anywhere, so regenerating produces different trials and different statistics.
+Run `build_inital_condition.ipynb` only to generate a fresh random set.

 ## 📊 Output